-No, not rabies.
+No, nothing to do with rabies.
 The "fear of water" I'm talking about is a common property of very dry soil, a condition which causes the soil particles to repel water and resist wetting.
 You can stand there and pour water on a bed for half an hour and somehow it just disappears.
 Maybe the surface looks wet, but scratch a bit and find it's hardly deeper than paint.

 This is a common problem with drought-tolerant plantings.
 You can let the soil dry out but when the plants really need water, you have a problem getting it down to the roots.

 The cure is small, frequent, gentle applications of water.
 Think a misty rain for at least a couple days.
 Or, if you're short of that, a brief shower with a hose over and over and over, letting the soil absorb what it can between each dose.
 A drip hose may work if you coil it around a shrub or tree with only a few inches between turns.

 Bare soil often develops a crust, a mix of large and small soil particles, that hardens and repels water.
 That can be broken up, at least until the next shower of drops pushes the particles together again, but the only long-term solution is a mulch or covering of plants.